bparanj/crystal/programming/iac/docs/experiments/redis-playbook.md

 }
 ```

 This HCL template sets up an EC2 instance (or your specific builder), configures passwordless sudo for the `ubuntu` user, and then runs an Ansible playbook against it.
-Adjust the `source` block as needed for your specific use case, and replace `"path/to/your/ansible/playbook.yml"` with the actual path to your playbook.
+Adjust the `source` block as needed for your specific use case, and replace `"path/to/your/ansible/playbook.yml"` with the  path to your playbook.